 Details of our next atemi-jutsu live training weekend in Sydney.
 Learn to survive the most critical 5 seconds of your life.
 Live training weekend Download pdf with full details including payment, registration and release and indemnity agreement 15–16 Sep 2018 (Sat–Sun), 8.30 am to 5.30 pm each day Bridge Road School, 127 Parramatta Road, Camperdown NSW 2050.
 See Location for… Read more →

 There is no such thing as ‘women’s self defence’.
 There, we’ve said it.
 But it’s a scary world out there you say?
-‘Self defence’ is conventionally used to describe what you should do when physically assaulted.
-This includes all the things you do to ensure you are not in a situation where you can be assaulted in the first place.… Read more →
+‘Self defence’ conventionally includes all the things you do to ensure you are not in a situation where you can be assaulted in the first place.
+You’re probably doing all that already, as the current debate in the… Read more →

 Photos from the Australian Jujitsu Federation coaching accreditation weekend in Sydney, 23–24 June.
 Read more →